Monday, October 29

 GII will be hosting three concurrent sector-specific roundtables covering Engineering & Construction, Energy & Resources, and Real Estate.
-The roundtables offer the opportunity to go deeper into specific sectors on some of the most exciting topics.
+These sessions will encourage participants to go deeper into the most exciting topics in specific sectors.

 ENGINEERING AND CONSTRUCTION: BEYOND MODULAR: FROM PROJECTS TO PRODUCTS

-McKinsey’s research has demonstrated the significant productivity opportunities presented by modular, new materials and other technology-based solutions.
-However, different asset classes are better suited to different combinations of solutions and the path is not always clear.
-Focusing on three asset classes—real estate, rail, and airports—participants will explore the opportunities and constraints of scaling modular construction, what will move beyond modular and which technologies best apply to the respective asset classes.
-What could success look like, what shifts are required, and how do we get there?
+McKinsey’s research has demonstrated the significant productivity opportunities presented by modular construction, new materials and technology-based solutions.
+However, different asset classes need custom-designed solutions and the right combination is not always clear.
+Focusing on three core asset classes, participants will explore what it will take for the construction industry to go beyond modular, optimize the mix of new solutions, and collectively shape the projects of the future.
+What could success look like and what shifts are required to get there?